 This studio arts program examines the role of the object in art history and contemporary artistic practice.
 Students will learn both sculptural and functional approaches to making ceramic artworks while combining 2- and 3-D ceramics techniques.
 This program is designed for beginner to intermediate students with little or no experience with ceramics and art history.
-Our introductory thematic focus will be on the “still life” object: how objects reflect and represent us, embodying our tastes, values, hopes, and identities.
-Through lectures, readings, seminars, and critiques, we will explore how humans have historically used inanimate objects to represent religious, allegorical, personal and political ideas, and how these objects and symbols impact our culture today.
+Our introductory thematic focus will be on the 'still life' object: how objects reflect and represent us, embodying our tastes, values, hopes, and identities.
+Through lectures, readings, seminars, and critiques, we will explore how humans historically used inanimate objects to represent religious, allegorical, personal and political ideas, and how these objects and symbols impact our culture today.
 Through our own creative projects, we will explore the relationship between image and object and the role of the object in contemporary art.

 Students will have opportunities to develop technical skills in ceramic forming, glazing, and firing techniques while learning about the history of ceramics.
-Each student in the program will create a series of creative works related to the object over the course of the quarter.
+Each student in the program will create a series of creative works related to the object over the course of the fall and winter.
 This program is designed for students who have a strong work ethic, self-discipline, and who are willing to work long hours on campus in the ceramics studio.
-It is ideal for students who have some visual art experience in any medium and would like to apply their previous experience to making 2- and 3-D ceramics functional and sculptural clay pieces.
+It is ideal for students who have some visual art experience in any medium and would like to apply their previous experience to making 2- and 3-D functional and sculptural ceramics pieces.
 Students who fully engage in the theory and practice of this program can expect to leave the program prepared for more intermediate to advanced studies in the visual arts.